james-spears/alpha/k8s/k8s.md

     ```
     gcloud init
     ```
-    and set up the deafult project so the `gcloud` SDK uses the project you just created by default.
+    and set up the default project so the `gcloud` SDK uses the project you just created by default.
     * Use `gcloud` CLI or console to activate GKE and create a cluster.
 For our purposes the a single node n1-standard-2 instance will suffice.
 Use default Kubernetes version currently `1.13.11-gke.14 (default)`
     * Using the GCP console, navigate to GKE.
 Once you have selected GKE > Clusters, find the cluster you just created and the "connect button" there should be a "Command-line access" with a kubectl command to copy and paste and execute in terminal.
 Mine is:
     ```